 Now that you know la cuesse (thigh) and il zenoli (knee), you may also wish to learn la gjambe (leg) and la cjavile (ankle).

-Following are the usages to be learnt or reviewed: la furtune (fortune, good luck; also spelt fortune), il boncûr (benevolence, compassion), jessî fûr (to come out, to exit), urî l’aghe (to draw water), la fantate (girl), sbassâ (to lower), un cimi (a little bit), la pile (basin), bevi (to drink), imbeverâ (to give water to [of animals]), distinâ (to destine; also spelt destinâ), il spieli (sign), la remission (benignity), vê remission di (to show benignity towards).
+Following are the usages to be learnt or reviewed: la furtune (fortune, good luck; also spelt fortune), il boncûr (mercy, grace), jessî fûr (to come out, to exit), urî l’aghe (to draw water), la fantate (girl), sbassâ (to lower), un cimi (a little bit), la pile (basin), bevi (to drink), imbeverâ (to give water to [of animals]), distinâ (to designate; also spelt destinâ), il spieli (sign, indication), vê remission di (to have compassion for).

 The servant continues: jo o stoi dongje dal poç (I am at the well) e lis fiis dai oms de citât (and the daughters of the men of the city) a jessin fûr a urî l’aghe (come out to draw water).

 The girl will respond: bêf (drink) e jo o imbeverarai ancje i tiei camêi (and I shall also give water to your camels).
 Bêf is the second-person singular imperative form of the verb bevi (to drink).
-Jo o imbeverarai, on the other hand, is the first-person singular, futûr sempliç conjugation of the verb imbeverâ (to give water to).
+Jo o imbeverarai, on the other hand, is the first-person singular of the futûr sempliç of the verb imbeverâ (to give water to).
 Imbeverâ un camêl means to make a camel drink, to give water to a camel, to provide water to a camel, etc.

-The servant says that such a girl will be the one chosen by God: chê e sarà la femine (she will be the woman) che tu âs distinât pal to famei Isac (that you have destined for your servant Isaac).
-Isaac is referred to as a servant for all men are servants of God.
+The servant says that such a girl will be the one chosen by God: chê e sarà la femine (she will be the woman) che tu âs distinât pal to famei Isac (that you have designated for your servant Isaac).
+Isaac is referred to as a servant, for all men are servants of God.

-The servant concludes by saying: jo o varai un spieli che tu âs vude remission dal gno paron (I shall have a sign that you have shown benignity towards my master).
-The literal meaning of il spieli is mirror; in this verse, it is used figuratively: the servant’s finding of such an industrious girl will serve as a reflection (or sign) of God’s kindness towards Abraham.
+The servant concludes by saying: jo o varai un spieli che tu âs vude remission dal gno paron (I shall have the sign that you have had compassion for my master).
+The servant’s finding of such an industrious girl will serve as a sign of God’s graciousness towards Abraham.

 In these verses, you read that the servant finds Rebekah; her lineage is provided and you see that she is related to Abraham.
 She was the daughter of Bethuel, who was the son of Milcah, who was the wife of Nahor, who was the brother of Abraham: fie di Betuel, fi di Milche, femine di Nacor, fradi di Abram.